Fludizz/Simple-PHP-Gallery/README.md

 new small-sized images by rerunning the 'genimg.sh' script.
 This can be done as
 follows:

-1. Delete the image list file (default 'pics.txt')
+When running locally using genimg.sh:
-2. Add the new images to your fullsize folder ('full')
+1. Add the new images to your fullsize folder (default 'full')
-   Note: If you are replacing files, delete the corresponding small/thumb files!
-3. Rerun the 'genimg.sh' script to update your gallery.
+2. Rerun the 'genimg.sh' script to update your gallery.
-4. If run locally, upload the folder to your webserver (Replace existing).
+3. Upload the folder to your webserver (Replace existing).

+When using the GDlib method:
+1. Upload the new images to your fullsize folder (default 'full').

+Note:
+If you are updating/replacing files, delete the corresponding small/thumb files!